blgrgjno/main-blog-network/plugins/subscribe2/ReadMe.txt

 = I want HTML email to be the default email type =

-You need to pay for the [Subscribe2 HTML version](http://wpplugins.com/plugin/46/subscribe2-html).
+You need to pay for the [Subscribe2 HTML version](http://semperplugins.com/plugins/subscribe2-html/).

 = Where can I get help? =
 So, you've downloaded the plugin an it isn't doing what you expect.
 First you should read the included documentation.
-There is a ReadMe.txt file and a PDF startup guide installed with the plugin.
+There is a [ReadMe.txt](http://plugins.svn.wordpress.org/subscribe2/trunk/ReadMe.txt) file and a [legacy PDF startup guide](http://plugins.svn.wordpress.org/subscribe2/tags/6.0/The%20WordPress%20Subscriber%20User%20Guide.pdf) installed with the plugin.

 Next you could search in the [WordPress forums](http://wordpress.org/support/), the old [Subscribe2 Forum](http://getsatisfaction.com/subscribe2/), or the [Subscribe2 blog FAQs](http://subscribe2.wordpress.com/category/faq/).